Ryan-Amaral/super-gravity/README.md

 An experiment in Unity to create gravity effects like in Super Mario Galaxy and the real world.
 Performs efficiently by baking a gravity vector field in the world at the start of the level.

 ## [Online Demo](https://ryan-amaral.github.io/super-gravity/)
-Not the best due to reducing resolution of the gravity field to work in WebGL.

 ## Still a Work in Progress
-Once mostly complete I will likely release a tutorial on YouTube, and upload to the Unity Asset Store.
+Not completely done, still a little shakey for some reason, probably to do with interpolation between vectors or the player.
+Once mostly complete I will likely release a tutorial on YouTube.

 ## TODO
 - Smoothen interpolation, either on the player adjusting to the new gravity, or just the player camera and model.